rackman404/Multimedia-Desktop-Application/_Documentation/Non Technical/Specifications (SRS).md

 Assume that this is a multi-media system to be used in the following scenarios:
 - Playing and categorizing music
 - Finding and downloading new music from Soul Seek
+- Changing properties of music files (using FFmpeg)

 # Requirements